webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 ## Scope

-Specify how much or little of a site is crawled, i.e. the range and depth of your crawl.
+Specify the range and depth of your crawl.

 ### Crawl Scope

-The crawl scope determines which pages are selected by default to be crawled.
+The crawl scope selects pages to be crawled based on the provided URL.

 Crawl scopes are categorized as a **Page Crawl** or **Site Crawl**:

 #### Page Crawl

-:   Choose one of these crawl scopes if you know the URL of every page you'd like to crawl and don't need to include any additional pages beyond one hop out.
+:   Choose one of these crawl scopes if you know the URL of every page you'd like to crawl and don't need to include any additional pages beyond one link out.

-    A Page Crawl workflow can be simpler to configure, since you don't need to worry about configuring the workflow to exclude parts of the website that you may not want to archive.
+    A page-based scope can be simpler to configure, since you don't need to worry about configuring the workflow to exclude parts of the website that you may not want to archive.

     ??? info "Page Crawl Use Cases"
         - You want to archive a social media post (`Single Page`)